mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

    This context will be sent to your actor when a HTTP Request is received.

    To read the request, use `readStringContent()` or `readBinaryContent()`.
-Refer to the [file upload example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload) for instructions on how to decode HTTP post data.
+Refer to the [file upload example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload) for the decoding of HTTP post data.

    To write a response, use `writeResponse()`.
-If you wish to stream your response, you will need to use `writeChunkResponse()` instead.
-Refer to the [streaming example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/streaming).
+If you wish to stream your response, you will need to use `writeChunkResponse()` and `writeChunk()` instead.
+Refer to the [streaming example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/streaming) for usage.

 2. **{{ page.HttpChunkProcessingContextClass }}**